Baptouuuu/Sy/docs/book/fundamentals.md

 ## Service/Event centric

 Almost every part of the framework is accessible through a service (see the [`ServiceContainer`](../Service-container.md) doc).
 It helps bootstrap complex mechanism by easily resolving dependencies, and by keeping an abtraction between each component.
-Think: "I want to use this, and don't want to care how to build you".
+Think: "I want to use this, and don't want to care how to build it".

 Javascript is an event based, asynchronous, language and so is this framework.
 Events is a good way to keep your code loosely coupled, that's why Sy comes with a component called [`Mediator`](../Mediator.md) to help you create/subscribe to channels (aka *events*).